kenyamat/Tatami-dotnet/README.md

 # Tatami.NET
-* Tatami is a C# test library for web apps (HTML, XML, JSON and Other formats).
+* Tatami is a C# test library for web apps.
+* Tatami verify document structure.
+(HTML, XML, JSON and Other formats)
 * Tatami manages request information (Uri, Query string, Header, Cookie), Test cases and Assert conditions with CSV file.
+* Tatami can be integrated in the major C# test frameworks (NUnit, MS Test, etc.)
 * Tatami enables you to reduce test codes and improve maintainability of test cases and help review for test cases and assert. conditions.
-* Tatami can be integrated in the major C# test frameworks (NUnit, MS Test, etc.)

 ## Scope
-Tatami library covers
+This library covers the following test types.
 * Integration Test
 * Acceptance Test
 * Smoke Test